Create a

 How to build an HR operating model that works

 While many options have been reviewed, the challenge is determining the best delivery model for the support and services needed.
-Updating the HR operating model brings the best practices into play that can be used before reorganizing an HR function.
+Updating the HR operating model leverages best practices that can be applied before reorganizing an HR function.
 What matters most, however, is the understanding and view of the HR operating model as a journey versus a destination in need of systemic and ongoing updating, a willingness to tailor it to different business environments, and an openness to testing new concepts that can serve to optimize the delivery of business-critical services and support to the organization.
-Using evidence-based HR approaches is essential for assessing needs and opportunities for updating the HR operating model to improve the functions' contributions to the business.
+Using evidence-based HR approaches is essential for assessing needs and opportunities to update the HR operating model and improve the functions' contributions to the business.

 Relevant Practices & Tools